 - All hotel transactions (itemized folio required with the room rate and tax)

-- All receipts required for Canadian cardholders for tax purposes
+- All receipts are required for Canadian cardholders for tax purposes

 The company uses the Concur Mobile App and Concur e-Receipts to simplify the receipt submission process for their cardholders.
 They audit 25% of the expense reports and utilize the standard Concur audit functionality, as well as Concur Detect, to do so.
 Their audit rules include the following: